guardian/frontend/docs/02-architecture/03-libraries-we-use.md

 https://playframework.com/

 ### Node dependencies
 We also have a set of Node dependencies, used mostly by our static asset pipeline.
-We use `yarn` to manage these.
+We use `pnpm` to manage these.

 When you want to add or update a dependency:

 ```
-yarn add <package>@<version>
+pnpm add <package>@<version>
 ```